aslaki/streamerbot-yt-player/README.md

 Google.Apis.dll
 Google.Apis.Core.dll
 ```
 First two can usually be found in the folder what `Add reference from file` opens.
-Google API libraries can be found in streamerbot installation directory.
+Google API libraries can be found in streamer.bot installation directory.

 Create following Argument type Sub-Actions:
 `scene` this is name of your OBS scene